Fear. Illness. Disappointment. Anxiety.

 My lemon is my chronic illness.
 It’s a battlefield, a daily war zone of fatigue, pain, weakness, anxiety and even depression.

-Yet every day I am grateful for the morning sunrise.
-I can get out of bed.
-Dress myself.
-Bathe myself.
-Feed myself.
-I can walk and use both hands.
-I can hug my husband with both arms.
-And my son.
-And my cats.
-I have work I’m passionate about and the ability to help others feel less frightened and isolated.
+Every day I try to be grateful for the morning sunrise and the fact that I can get out of bed on my own.
+I’m grateful to be able to dress, bathe and feed myself.
+That I can walk and use both arms to hug my husband, son, and cats.
+I blessed to have work I’m passionate about and the ability to help others feel less frightened and isolated on their health journey.

 And I can make my own choices.

-At some point in our lives we will all stand on the precipice of fear and have to choose which direction we want to go.
+At some point in our lives we will all stand on the precipice of fear and must choose which direction we want to go.
+Life isn’t always fair.
+It’s not the Utopia we want it to be.
+So in the face of sadness and despair I hope we can remain forever strong.

-I choose to live in gratitude, no matter how many lemons are thrown my way.
+I choose to live in gratitude, no matter what lemons are thrown my way.
 I count my blessings, turn toward fear and keep my head in the direction of the sun to face another challenge.
-Nothing is going to hold me back.
 Because, as my favorite quote by Rumi says:

 “The wound is the place where the Light enters you.”